alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 When you wanted to access all content an some iterable before spread operator you had to use some kind of a loop, such as the mentioned `for...of` loop, or method, such as [forEach()].
 Another option were indexes.
 Spread Operator allows you to do this much faster and with much less code.
 About the syntax.

 The syntax of spread operator is simple and easy to remember.
 It consists of three dots (`...`).
-These three dots are followed by the iterable (`...someIterable`), which content you want to access.
+These three dots are followed by the iterable (`...someIterable`), whose content you want to access.

 ```JavaScript
 // Create array